 When embarking on a creative project, success seems certain.
 We plan optimistically, and then almost immediately after we start, delays and challenges emerge.
 The plan and likely outcome keep diverging.
 We become more realistic.
 We double down on effort.
 We plan with more detail, but encounter even more problems.

 - Align to a Driving Purpose

 Context: People are working.
 Their efforts should produce something important.

 - Limit Work in Progress

-Context: We measure our economic progress and experiment with processes and products.
+Context: We measure progress and experiment with processes and products.
 However, experiments can take a long time, and failures can have huge costs.
 We have a lot of balls in the air, a lot of inventory to sell, and a lot of great stuff that isn’t quite done yet.

 We have a problem …

 Context: We can study others who succeed, imitate their activities and gain their skills.
 But these activities create nothing new.
 Once we have reached their capabilities, how do we know if we’ve improved?

 Long-term success metrics provide poor short-term guidance …

 - Experiment to improve